Do you want a cookie?

 Heat-loving tomatoes are planted in the open ground only after the last frosts.

-How to look after your tomato plants: The right care
+How to look after your tomato plants: the right care

 There is a lot to consider when caring for tomatoes: In addition to regular fertilizing and watering, tomato plants are also partly thinned out and defoliated.
 In our article on caring for tomato plants you will find tips on how to properly care for tomatoes.
 That way you are guaranteed to be rewarded with a bountiful harvest!